Philippe Montanier: Toulouse

 In June 2021, Montanier returned to work at Toulouse, where he had previously played.
 He signed a two-year deal.
 In his first season, the team returned to Ligue 1 after a two-year absence, four points above Ajaccio and with a division record 82 goals scored.
 He was voted the league's manager of the season.

 On 6 July 2022, Montanier extended his contract to 2024.
 His team defeated Annecy 2–1 on 6 April 2023 to reach their first Coupe de France final, and the first for the city of Toulouse since the unrelated club of the same name lost in 1957.
 Twenty-three days later, the team won 5–1 against holders Nantes for the cup title – the biggest win since Saint-Étienne won 5–0 against the same opponent in 1970.

 Despite the cup win, Montanier was fired on 16 June 2023 and replaced by his former assistant Carles Martínez Novell, who had never been a senior manager before.
 Director Damien Comolli described the 13th-place season as an "under-performance" as they had been aiming for 10th.
 Montanier's previous assistant Mickaël Debève had been sacked in the winter; both were known to oppose the data-driven approach of the new American ownership.

+Saint-Étienne

+On 1 February 2026, Montanier was appointed head coach of Saint-Étienne, returning to the club after finishing his playing career there in the 1999–00 season.